The speed of a website is a very critical factor in its success.

 Google has incorporated website speed as a ranking factor.
 It wants that your site should load fast for your visitors.

 What is Page Speed?

 Page speed determines how fast the content of your page loads.

 In fact, it is described as “page load time” – the total time is taken for displaying the content of a specific page or “time to the first byte” – the time taken by the browser for receiving the first byte of information from the specific website server.

 Irrespective of how you go on to measure page speed, having a faster page speed is in your own interest.
-It is found that faster pages load the better on SERPs as well as convert better.
+It is found that the faster pages load, the better on SERPs as well as convert better.

 So, you should be focusing on page speed (and, as a result, website speed) if you want to make your online venture as profitable as possible.